dylanpjx/dotfiles/README.md

 # linux-configs

 Using Pop!\_OS and AwesomeWM.
-Clone this repo and run `sudo ./init.sh`
+Clone this repo and run `$ ./init.sh`.
+The script uses `stow` to automatically symlink every dotfile in `./linux` to its corresponding config location

 ## Audio